GWC-DCMB/curriculum-notebooks/paper/paper.md

 from the previous lessons and ending with a concise summary of the skills presented within.
-Throughout our program the students also simultaneously work on a data science project on a topic of interest using a real world dataset of their choosing, gaining practical experience with each skill as they learn it in the lessons including importing and cleaning data, data visualization and basic statistical analyses.
+Throughout our program the students also simultaneously work on a data science project on a topic of interest using a real world dataset of their choosing.
+Through this Capstone Project, learners gain practical experience with each skill as they learn it in the lessons including importing and cleaning data, data visualization and basic statistical analyses.

 ## Instructional Design